-2 Attach the mounting brackets with the handles to the device.

-- 3 Install the device in the rack. - 4 Adjust the mounting bracket to fit.Adjustment should not be required for standard EIA racks. - 5 Using four rack screws, secure the unit to the mounting rails.
+- 2 Line up the six screw holes in the mounting brackets with the six screw receptacles in each side panel of the device.
+Use the mounting bracket screws to attach the brackets to the device. - 3 Install the device in the rack. - Adjust the mounting bracket to fit.
+Adjustment should not be required for standard EIA racks. - 5 Using four rack screws, secure the unit to the mounting rails.